UnboringCompany/found_objects_sncf/README.md

 The app also uses a **FoundObject** class to represent a found object.
 The FoundObject class has properties such as nature, type, station name, date, and an icon corresponding to the type.

+We also used an enumeration name **SortOrder** to choose to order the results by ascending or descending date.

+## Features

+### Objects Found Since Last Visit

+On the landing page, the objects found since the last visit are displayed.
+The app uses the **SharedPreferences** class to store the last visit date for the search of found objects.
+On the first visit, the app displays the objects found in the last month.
+Next, the app displays the objects found since the last visit.

+The date is loaded at the start of the app, and updated when the API call is done.
+This ensures that we don't update the last visit date before calling the API.

+If no objects are found since the last visit, the app displays a message saying "No objects found since your last visit."

+### Search for Objects

+The app allows users to search for lost objects based on various filters such as date, station, and object type.
+The search results are displayed in a list view with the object's nature, type, station name, and date.

+If the user doesn't select any filter, the app displays all the found objects.
+Additionally, if one of the filters is empty, the app displays all the found objects that match the other filters.

+The app also displays a message if no objects are found based on the search filters.

 ## Date

 The app was last updated on 24/09/2024.